Women’s Mental Health: Projects and Collaborations

 In addition to helping clinicians treat patients, the toolkit’s content can serve as training materials for clinicians, counselors, and mental health specialists.
 McLean users are invited to offer feedback through the toolkit’s online platform.
 The platform’s collaborative approach allows the same content experts who developed the original content to respond to feedback and update content in the toolkit.

-Looking forward, the center aims to work collaboratively with colleagues across the hospital to add information about other conditions, including psychotic, mood, and anxiety disorders.
+Looking forward, the division aims to work collaboratively with colleagues across the hospital to add information about other conditions, including psychotic, mood, and anxiety disorders.

 Find articles, news, videos, and more about mental health and well-being for girls and young women.

-In 2019, the center engaged in an eight-month strategic planning process with Harvard’s Community Action Partners (CAP) to help define the strategic direction of the Center of Excellence in Women’s Mental Health.
+In 2019, the division engaged in an eight-month strategic planning process with Harvard’s Community Action Partners (CAP) to help define the strategic direction of the Division of Women’s Mental Health.
 This provided a framework to evaluate a range of opportunities—from serving as conveners of public conversation to incubating new programs and collaborations to engaging in deeper research, policy analysis, and direct consulting in this field.
 The overarching aim was to disseminate evidence-based insights that advance mental health outcomes for women and girls.

 Dr. Amy Gagliardi and honorary member of McLean’s Board of Trustees Jeanne Blake participated in a virtual conversation at The Boston Club.
 The event was entitled “Foster Resilience: Build A High Performance Culture.”
 Together they discussed the science behind building resilience and outlined three ways to build resilience during challenging times: creating connections, helping others, and practicing gratitude.